-Right now, 92 million Millennials (ages 20-40) in the U.S. are transitioning to the next phase of their lives.
-Meanwhile, 77 million Baby Boomers (ages 56-75) are entering their golden years of retirement.
+Right now, nearly 83 million Millennials (ages 20-40) in the U.S. are transitioning to the next phase of their lives.
+Meanwhile, 75 million Baby Boomers (ages 56-75) are entering their golden years of retirement.
 People in each demographic will have to live somewhere, do things and buy goods and services.

 Over time, U.S. consumers have been very predictable.
-Personal consumption makes up about two-thirds of U.S. gross domestic product, or \$14 trillion.1 That's larger than the total GDP of China or the combined GDP of Japan, Germany, the United Kingdom and India.
+Personal consumption makes up about two-thirds of U.S. gross domestic product, or \$18.6 trillion.1 That's larger than the total GDP of China or the combined GDP of Japan, Germany, the United Kingdom and India.

 The U.S. consumer is an economic force.
-Yet we often see a negative picture being painted of the U.S. consumer, citing longer-term declines in household formation and shorter-term challenges like inflation.
+Yet we often see a negative picture painted that cites longer-term declines in household formation and shorter-term challenges like inflation.
 But there's perception, and then there's the reality of cold hard facts...